mjlavin80/tf-idf-programming-historian-draft/tf-idf-lesson.md

 ### How the Algorithm Works

-__tf-idf__ can be implemented in many flavors, some more complex than others.
+__Tf-idf__ can be implemented in many flavors, some more complex than others.
 Before I begin discussing these complexities, however, I would like to trace the algorithmic operations of one particular version.
 To this end, we will go back to the Nellie Bly obituary and convert the top ten term counts into __tf-idf__ scores using the same steps that were used to create the above __tf-idf__ example.
 These steps parallel scikit learn's __tf-idf__ implementation.

 Addition, multiplication, and division are the primary mathematical operations necessary to follow along.
 At one point, we must calculate the natural logarithm of a variable, but this can be done with most online calculators and calculator mobile apps.
 (You can also download an Excel spreadsheet that represents the operations for all 206 terms in the Bly obituary.)
 Below is a table with the raw term counts for the first thirty words, in alphabetical order, from Bly's obituary, but this version has a second column that represents the number of documents in which each term can be found.